Traben-0/Entity_Texture_Features/readMeAssets/EMISSIVE_GUIDE.md

 ---
 ### This mod is completely Optifine format compatible!!!!

-- It supports all optifine Emissive Texture Resource-packs
+- ETF supports all optifine Emissive Texture Resource-packs

 ---
 ## The Guide: